 Skip to main content

-Oregon · UFT
+Oregon · UPH

 Upholstery & Fabric Cleaning Certification in Oregon

-Get certified in Upholstery & Fabric Cleaning (UFT) online in Oregon with NISCR's self-paced course and a same-day certificate.
+Get certified in Upholstery & Fabric Cleaning (UPH) online in Oregon with NISCR's self-paced course and a same-day certificate.
 Oregon's damp climate and wildfire-smoke seasons leave furniture and fabrics holding moisture, odors, and fine soot, creating demand for skilled cleaning.
 This online upholstery and fabric cleaning training teaches fiber identification, safe methods, and stain removal.

 100% online & self-paced — your certificate the same day, anywhere in Oregon.